-If you are a candidate for surgery and would like to come in for a consultation with our Surgeon and Dietitan, you will need to visit your GP to request a referral to see us.
+If you are a candidate for Weight Loss Surgery and would like to visit us for a consultation with our Surgeon and Dietitan, you will need to visit your GP to request a referral to see us.
 This referral will allow you to claim Medicare rebates.
 If you would like to claim Medicare rebates for your Dietitian consultations, you will also need an EPC referral from your GP.

-As a patient, your journey begins with consultations with our Bariatric Surgeon and Dietitian.
+As a patient, your journey begins with consultations with our BodyFree Weight Loss Clinic Bariatric Surgeon and Dietitian.

 Our Dietitian will talk to you about your current nutrition and then discuss your pre-operative and post-operative diets to help you to be best prepared for the changes ahead.

-You will then see our Surgeon who will chat with you about your personal goals and overall health in order to determine suitability for weight loss surgery and answer any questions you may have.
+You will then see our Bariartic Surgeon who will chat with you about your personal goals and overall health in order to determine suitability for Weight Loss Surgery and answer any questions you may have.
 If you decide you would like to proceed further, the Surgeon may request blood or other tests be carried out with a follow up consult booked in to run through the results and give you an opportunity to ask more questions.

 Following that second consult with your Surgeon you may choose to take some time to decide on surgery, or your Surgeon will book you in for the procedure during the consult.

 One week after surgery, you will see your Dietitian for a follow up, and then 3 weeks after that you will see your Surgeon again as well.